wasm-rip/wasm.rip/README.md

-wasm.rip is a new organization that ports games to the web.
-Got a game in mind?
-Join the discord, and suggest a game.
+## wasm.rip

+An organization dedicated to porting PC Games & PC Tools (open source ones, atleast) to the web.

+Got a suggestion in mind?
+Reach out to us at our official discord server
   # https://discord.gg/M5d8hRGxXb